barrucadu/lookwhattheshoggothdraggedin.com/posts/rqg-character-creation-example.markdown

 topic: mechanics
 system: rqg
 excerpt: |
-    I'm gearing up to run a one-shot of [glo:rqg], but I found bits of the character creation pretty confusing.
+    I'm gearing up to run a one-shot of RuneQuest: Roleplaying in Glorantha, but I found bits of the character creation pretty confusing.
 So here is a full worked example based on my current understanding of the rules.
 ---

-[glo:rqg] is probably the crunchiest game I've looked into running.
-It's based on the same "basic roleplaying system" as [glo:coc], but set in a high-magic bronze-age fantasy context, and *significantly* more complex.
+RuneQuest: Roleplaying in Glorantha is probably the crunchiest game I've looked into running.
+It's based on the same "basic roleplaying system" as Call of Cthulhu, but set in a high-magic bronze-age fantasy context, and *significantly* more complex.
 That said, I think the character creation does a pretty good job of gradually introducing this complexity without being overwhelming, but there were a few aspects which